swcarpentry/python-novice-inflammation/_episodes/12-cmdline.md

 it takes all of the values given on the command line and puts them in the list `sys.argv` so that the program can determine what they were.
+Our script name is the first argument after `python` on the command line, therefore it is assigned to the variable argv[0].
 If we run this program with no arguments:

 ~~~